Phylum: Definition based on body plan

 A definition of a phylum based on body plan has been proposed by paleontologists Graham Budd and Sören Jensen (as Haeckel had done a century earlier).
 The definition was posited because extinct organisms are hardest to classify: they can be offshoots that diverged from a phylum's line before the characters that define the modern phylum were all acquired.
 By Budd and Jensen's definition, a phylum is defined by a set of characters shared by all its living representatives.

 This approach brings some small problems—for instance, ancestral characters common to most members of a phylum may have been lost by some members.
 Also, this definition is based on an arbitrary point of time: the present.
 However, as it is character based, it is easy to apply to the fossil record.
 A greater problem is that it relies on a subjective decision about which groups of organisms should be considered as phyla.

 The approach is useful because it makes it easy to classify extinct organisms as "stem groups" to the phyla with which they bear the most resemblance, based only on the taxonomically important similarities.
 However, proving that a fossil belongs to the crown group of a phylum is difficult, as it must display a character unique to a sub-set of the crown group.
 Furthermore, organisms in the stem group of a phylum can possess the "body plan" of the phylum without all the characteristics necessary to fall within it.
 This weakens the idea that each of the phyla represents a distinct body plan.

 A classification using this definition may be strongly affected by the chance survival of rare groups, which can make a phylum much more diverse than it would be otherwise.

 Known phyla

 Animals

-Total numbers are estimates; figures from different authors vary wildly, not least because some are based on described species, some on extrapolations to numbers of undescribed species.
+Total numbers are estimates; figures from different authors vary wildly, not least because some are based on described species, and some on extrapolations to numbers of undescribed species.
 For instance, around 25,000–27,000 species of nematodes have been described, while published estimates of the total number of nematode species include 10,000–20,000; 500,000; 10 million; and 100 million.